Getting their lives back: Culpeper Drug Court participants start strong

 William responded he was trying to get his life back.
 The 14-month program will be accomplished together, as a group, he added.
 He mentioned his young daughter and said he just got his driver’s license back.

-Hogshire wished him good luck in the program and said he looked forward to his successes.
+Hogshire wished him good luck in the program and said he looked forward to his future successes.

 “The freedom, being able to see my kids whenever I want is the best thing in the world,” said the 29-year-old, who spent time in jail for a heroin possession conviction in 2017, according to court records.
-Additional charges from 2015 include accepting stolen property and another probation violation for use of opioids, LSD and Fentanyl, according to court records.
+Additional charges from 2015 include accepting stolen property and another probation violation for use of opioids, LSD and Fentanyl, court records show.

 Wayne said he was grateful to be in the drug court program and attending recovery classes 12 hours per week.
 He completed the program at Boxwood Recovery Center in Culpeper, 30 days, following a probation violation in 2021.